LeeAnnEditor/o365hq/blog/Office 365 Business Apps.md

 Bookings is a fast and great way to schedule a meeting.
-Customers can easily find available time slots and book appointments 24/7 with the help of easy-to-use customizable webpage.
-It is very simple for customers to check your Bookings, set up a meeting and receive a calendar invitation.
+Customers can easily find available time slots and book appointments 24/7 with the help of the easy-to-use, customizable webpage.
+It is very simple for customers to check your Bookings, set up a meeting, and receive a calendar invitation.
 They also have an option to reschedule the meeting.
-In the future customers will have the ability to pre-pay for their appointments during the Booking's scheduling process.
+In the future, customers will have the ability to pre-pay for their appointments during the Bookings scheduling process.